uavos/apx-lib/xbus/README.md

 # APX XBUS library

-Everything, related to data transfer formats and protocols between vehicle nodes and ground.
+Everything, related to data transfer formats and protocols between nodes and ground.